marionettejs/backbone.marionette/docs/marionette.region.md

 ## Showing a View

-Once a region is defined, you can call its `show` and `empty` methods to display and shut-down a view:
+Once a region is defined, you can call its `show` method to display the view:

 ```javascript
 var myView = new MyView();